Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 The leadership cap bonuses also loses some of its value since most leaders will often plateau at 5, with or without a cap bonus, because of experience gains and mortality.
 In addition, the % gains for going from 5 to 6 are less (20%) than the gains from going from 4 to 5 (25%).

-Due to this, one of the simpler ways of buffing the leadership cap game choices has been to reduce the standard cap on leader levels from 5 to 4 and increase the maximum cap from 10 to 15.
+Due to this, one of the simpler ways of buffing the leadership cap game choices has been to reduce the standard cap on leader levels from 5 to 3.

 ## Army buffs